Wombat Camp Director

 Wombat Camp Counselors

 Let me just say I love working at Woolman!
-I found the camp online and began as a Counselor in Training, and then worked as a counselor last summer.
+I found Woolman online and began as a Counselor in Training, and then worked as a counselor last summer.
 In my time at Woolman my passion for the outdoors and for helping people experience them has grown.
 Working with kids makes me so happy and it is my goal every summer to help them have their best possible experience at camp!
 I completed a three month long wilderness program at True North in Vermont and a month long backpacking trip at the National Outdoor Leadership School in Wyoming.
 I learned a lot of wilderness survival and leadership skills.
 I have my Wilderness First Responder certification and my First Aid and CPR certifications.
+I go to school at Lewis and Clark College in Portland, Oregon.
 I remember when I first came to Woolman it took me awhile to come out of my shell but now there is nowhere I would rather spend my summer!
 It is a beautiful, unique wilderness wonderland that can be home to anyone!

 When I first found Camp Woolman, I knew I found a place where I could share my love for summer and the outdoors.
 I am an undergrad at UCLA.
 I am pursuing a degree in interdisciplinary studies between biology and social science.
 I am extremely passionate about the importance of spending time outside and protecting our precious natural surroundings.
 My love for the outdoors has brought me all over California from the Redwoods to Catalina Island and even the Andes and Amazon Rainforest in Peru.
 Over the past two summers, I was a day camp counselor at an Art and Science Camp in Ojai, California.
 I am looking forward to sharing my love for creating, learning, and trying new things with the next generation of campers.